TechneWare/SmarterMail.Cli/README.md

 ```
 The properties of this class are intentionally spelled the same as the response values returned from the server.
 This allows easy deserialization from the JSON response to the LoginResponse object.

-Under Models.Requests you can find the Credential object, which is used to send a login request to the server.
+Under `Models.Requests`, you can find the Credential object, which is used to send a login request to the server.
 ```
 public class Credential
 {